czheluo/MBSA/README.md

 2.Inputs

 The main input file is the VCF file which contains genomic variants for  two bulks and parental bulks, and your species genome annotation (blast to GO, KEGG, interproscan, NT/NR etc.).
-For the genomic variant calling, I'd love to recommendate using GATK.
+For the genomic variant calling, for WGS, I'd love to recommendate using [GATK](https://software.broadinstitute.org/gatk/), and RNAseq you can just using the [samtools](http://samtools.sourceforge.net/)